jpgsaraceni/badfun/README.md

 npm run dev
 ```

-Now you can test the routes on Postman, ThunderClient or whichever API testing service you prefer.
+## Testing HTTP Routes

+You can use [REST Client](https://github.com/Huachao/vscode-restclient) extension on VSCode to test the HTTP server routes.
+On the file `crud.http`, in the root of this project, the routes have already been written.
+Just click on the `Send Request` button the extension shows on your editor.
+Or use whichever HTTP request service you prefer, like curl or ThunderClient.

 ## Routes